neutron-org/neutron-docs/docs/neutron/modules/dex/overview/concepts/amms-and-orderbooks.md

 Concentrated liquidity and orderbooks differ slightly in how liquidity providers accrue value.
 On concentrated liquidity AMMs, liquidity providers accrue value through a [fee](docs/neutron/modules/dex/overview/concepts/fees.md) that they choose when placing the liquidity.
 The fee is a predetermined premium that traders pay when using the liquidity to swap between two assets.

-Orderbook liquidity providers accrue value through maintaining a bid-ask spread, which entails them offering to sell assets slightly above the current current price and buy them slightly below the current price.
+Orderbook liquidity providers accrue value through maintaining a bid-ask spread, which entails them offering to sell assets slightly above the current price and buy them slightly below the current price.
 It turns out that these two mechanism are actually very similar in that they describe the difference in prices between the best sell and buy prices.